RLD-JL/Just-Listen/README.md

 ## WARNING ⚠️
 <b>
-The app is high network data consumption, so I would highly suggest using it only on wifi, unless you have a lot of network data.
-One of the reasons for it is the high quality of the songs (320kbps), icons and because I am not doing caching.
-I am working on fixing this.
+The app is high network data consumption, since it streams songs at 320 kbps.
+I have done a test run and it consumed ~150 MB for listening to songs for 1 hour.
+Since it is streamed at 320 kbps that would be around 140 MB for one hour run, so I am satisfied.
 </b>

 ## Technologies